WikiNeo/others/_posts/2025-01/2025-01-01-grammar-words.md

 ## adjective

-ad‧jec‧tive /ˈædʒəktɪv/ ●●● noun [countable]
+ad·jec·tive /ˈædʒəktɪv, ˈædʒɪktɪv/ noun [countable]

 - a word that describes a noun or pronoun.
 In the phrase ‘black hat’, ‘black’ is an adjective and in the sentence ‘It makes her happy’, ‘happy’ is an adjective.